 Visitors also ascend to an upper terrace with views to the surrounding city and Peace Tower, symbolizing hope for the future.
 A soaring 14-metre-high triangular contemplation space features a Flame of Remembrance.
 Surrounding the star is a landscape inspired by the Canadian boreal forest, a harsh environment with low-growing coniferous plants and a rocky ground plane that symbolizes the adaptability and resilience of Canadian survivors.

-The monument is closed overnight, from 9 pm to 7 am, and its illumination provides an evocative visual experience from outside the walls at night.
-The monument is partially open in the winter to provide year-round access to the interpretation panels and views of the murals.
+During the 2018 Ottawa Bluesfest, from July 5 to July 15, the monument is closed earlier, from 5 pm to 7 am.
+At night, its illumination provides an evocative visual experience from outside the walls.
 Close monitoring of the monument provides security, and ensures a respectful experience for visitors.

 The monument design team:

 As the steward of the Capital, we worked diligently to deliver this international-quality monument by providing the land, as well as the land use and design approvals, and overseeing the design and construction.
 Currently, we are responsible for the monument’s long-term maintenance and preservation.

 For more information about the National Holocaust Monument, please visit the Canadian Heritage website.